 The Joe Atkins Public School Educator of the Year Award will be awarded to a deserving nominee who has demonstrated excellence in instruction and mentorship at Public Schools in East Texas.

-The Temple-Vick Award The East Texas Historical Association invites you to submit Texas women’s history books you have published throughout 2018 that should be considered for this award.
+The Temple-Vick Award The East Texas Historical Association invites you to submit Texas women’s history books you have published throughout the year should be considered for this award.